apeppels/galaxy-at-tool/README.md

 Tool to expose the AT modem om Samsung Galaxy devices and interact with it.
 It works over USB connections in MTP mode with factory settings.

+# Requirements
+This script depends on `libusb` and `pyserial`, these can be installed with:

+`pip install pyusb pyserial`

 # Usage:
 `python galaxy_at_tool.py`